venkatesanrpu/AI-CHEM-Gateway/mathematical_principle.md

-### This topics described below is particularly intended for the students of chemistry who wish to understand underlying mathematical principles in chemical concepts.

-### The topics and keywords listed below is so arranged that students will have a linear learning flow.
-However, users are free choose the topic as per their requirements.
+### The topics described below is particularly intended for the students of chemistry who wish to understand underlying mathematical principles in chemical concepts.
+The topics and keywords listed below is so arranged that students will have a linear learning flow.

 > 1 INFINITE SERIES, POWER SERIES